-- 6.1.7 To conclude on matters of principle, there would be no conflict with established use classes and the use would nevertheless be appropriate in the context of these surroundings.
+- 6.1.7 Policy H2 of the Local Plan states that, in the town centre area of Camden Town, where development involves additional floorspace of more than 200sqm (GIA), the council will require 50% of all additional floorspace to be self-contained housing, subject to a criteria-based assessment.
+In this instance the additional floor space created by the development is 55 sqm, well below the 200 sqm threshold.
+In terms of a cumulative assessment it is acknowledged that a previous planning application proposed first and second floor and roof extensions.
+However, that application equates to a total of 23 sqm and when added to the proposed basement, remains well below the 200 sqm threshold.
+The requirement to provide self-contained housing does not therefore apply in this instance. - 6.1.8 To conclude on matters of principle, there would be no conflict with established use classes and the use would nevertheless be appropriate in the context of these surroundings.
 There are no policy objections in principle to basement development subject to the satisfaction of a number of technical matters and detailed considerations which are all considered either in the supporting basement impact assessment and/or below. - 6.2 Impact on the character and appearance of the area - 6.2.1 Section 7 of the NPPF refers to design.
 Paragraph 60 states that planning policies and decisions should not attempt to impose architectural styles or particular tastes and they should not stifle innovation, originality or initiative through unsubstantiated requirements to conform to certain development forms or styles.
-Further, paragraph 61 states that planning policies and decisions should address the connections between people and places. - 6.2.2 Policy D1 of the local plan provides further detail on local requirements and, importantly, states that the council will require that development respects local character and context. - 6.2.3 In such a wide-ranging context there is no need for architectural consistency and the minor alterations to the front elevation of the ground floor are largely diminimus in their impact and in any case appropriate in the context of their setting.
-The sub-soil works by themselves, with no external manifestations, would not affect the character or appearance of the conservation area.
+Further, paragraph 61 states that planning policies and decisions should address the connections between people and places.

-- 6.2.4 The main issue relating to impact would therefore be limited to use and it is noted that there would be no conflict with the existing lawful use of the building.
-The limited footprint of the building ensures that the basement space would not lead to an extreme intensification of the use and the perception of the application site would therefore be no different that at present. - 6.2.5 In light of the above, the proposed development is considered to be acceptable with regard to its impact on the character and appearance of the area in accord with the principles of the development plan and national planning policy guidance.
+- 6.2.2 Policy D1 of the local plan provides further detail on local requirements and, importantly, states that the council will require that development respects local character and context. - 6.2.3 In such a wide-ranging context there is no need for architectural consistency and the minor alterations to the front elevation of the ground floor are largely diminimus in their impact and in any case appropriate in the context of their setting.
+The sub-soil works by themselves, with no external manifestations, would not affect the character or appearance of the conservation area. - 6.2.4 The main issue relating to impact would therefore be limited to use and it is noted that there would be no conflict with the existing lawful use of the ground floor which is wholly appropriate in a town centre location.
+The limited footprint of the building ensures that the basement space would not lead to an extreme intensification of use and the perception of the application site would therefore be no different that at present. - 6.2.5 In light of the above, the proposed development is considered to be acceptable with regard to its impact on the character and appearance of the area in accord with the principles of the development plan and national planning policy guidance.